Jubin Nautiyal

 Jubin Nautiyal (born 14 June 1989) is an Indian playback singer.
 In June 2022, he won the IIFA award for "Playback Singer (Male)" for the song "Raataan Lambiyan" from Shershaah and "Upcoming Male Vocalist of the Year" at 8th Mirchi Music Awards for his song "Zindagi Kuch Toh Bata (Reprise)" from Bajrangi Bhaijaan.
 He also won the Rising Musical Star Award at Zee Business Awards.
 He has since recorded songs for films in various Indian languages, predominantly Hindi.
 He is signed on by T-Series.

 Early and personal life

-Jubin Nautiyal was born on 14 June 1989 in Dehradun, Uttarakhand, India to the Sarola Nautiyal family.
+Jubin Nautiyal was born on 14 June 1989 in Dehradun, Uttarakhand, India to the Sarola Nautiyal family, basically from Jaunsar, culturally part of Mahasu region.
 His father, Ram Sharan Nautiyal, is a businessman and politician in Uttarakhand and his mother, Neena Nautiyal, is a businesswoman.
 He showed an inclination towards music at an early age of four, taking after his father's love for singing.
 He did his schooling up to eighth grade from St. Joseph's Academy, Dehradun.
 Thereafter, he continued his schooling at Welham Boys' School, Dehradun, where he formally studied music as a subject and built a base in classical music.
 He also learnt playing instruments like guitar, piano, harmonium, and drums.
 By the age of 18, Nautiyal was well known as a singer in his hometown of Dehradun.
 He performed live at many events and donated to charities.